 The Norman Kingdom can be considered Sicily's golden age.
 Even today, many festivals on the island celebrate their arrival.
 The Norman rulers, aware of the need to accommodate Sicily's diverse religious and ethnic communities, adopted a policy of religious tolerance and cultural exchange.
 This way, they wisely fostered a spirit of cooperation and coexistence among the island's inhabitants.

 Historian Julius Norwich compares Norman Sicily to modern multicultural states such as the United States, Canada, and Australia.
 The difference is that governing this way was utterly unknown in the Middle Ages.
 In fact, at the same time as multicultural Sicily came into existence, the same ethnic groups were slaughtering each other elsewhere in Europe.
+It was the time of the Crusades.

 The Normans based their government on the Muslim civilization.
 Arabic also remained the language of government.
 Jews, Muslims, and Byzantines were left to practice their own religions and have their own separate but equal laws.
 The Normans gave Sicily a functioning legal system, universal literacy, and freedom of speech.